jyotiGoyal16/JavascriptFundamentals/README.md

 Stop propogation - The stopPropagation() method of the Event interface prevents further propagation of the current event in the capturing and bubbling phases.

 ![eventBubblingCapturing](eventBubblingAndCapturing.png)

+Event Delegation - The idea is that if we have a lot of elements handled in a similar way, then instead of assigning a handler to each of them – we put a single handler on their common ancestor.

+Example for event delegation - When an event is triggered on an element, the following occurs:

+The event is dispatched to its target EventTarget and any event listeners found there are triggered.
+Bubbling events will then trigger any additional event listeners found by following the EventTarget's parent chain upward, checking for any event listeners registered on each successive EventTarget.
+This upward propagation will continue up to and including the Document.

+Event bubbling provides the foundation for event delegation in browsers.
+We can bind an event handler to a single parent element, and that handler will get executed whenever the event occurs on any of its child nodes (and any of their children in turn).
+This is event delegation.